arbor-sim/arbor/doc/concepts/recipe.rst

   * **Gap junction connections** on a cell.
   * **Probes** on a cell.

-To better illustrate the content of a recipe, let's consider the following model of three cells:
+To better illustrate the content of a recipe, let's consider the following network of three cells:

--  | ``Cell 0``: Is a single soma, with ``HH`` dynamics.
+-  | ``Cell 0``: Is a single soma, with ``hh`` (Hodgkin-huxley) dynamics.
 In the middle of the soma, a spike detector is attached, it generates a spiking event when the voltage goes above 10 mV.
 In the same spot on the soma, a current clamp is also attached, with the intention of triggering some spikes.
-This is the **description** of the cell.
+All of the preceding info: the morphology, dynamics, spike detector and current clamp are what is refered to in Arbor as the **description** of the cell.
-   | ``Cell 0`` is a complex cell with dynamics, which should be modeled as a
+   | ``Cell 0`` should be modeled as a :ref:`cable cell<model_cable_cell>`,
-     :ref:`cable cell<model_cable_cell>`.
-This is the **kind** of the cell.
+     (because cable cells allow complex dynamics such as ``hh``).
+This is refered to as the **kind** of the cell.
-   | It's quite expensive to build complex cells, so we don't want to do this too often.
+   | It's quite expensive to build cable cells, so we don't want to do this too often.
-     But when the simulation is first set up, it needs to now how cells interact with one another in order to partition cells across nodes in an ideal manner.
+     But when the simulation is first set up, it needs to know how cells interact with one another in order to distribute the simulation over the available computational resources.
 This is why the number of **targets**, **sources** and **gap junction sites** is needed separately from the cell description: with them, the simulation can tell that ``cell 0`` has 1 **spike source** (the detector), 0 **spike targets**, and 0 **gap junction sites**, without having to build the cell.
 -  | ``Cell 1``: Is a soma and a single dendrite, with ``passive`` dynamics everywhere.
      It has a single synapse at the end of the dendrite and a gap junction site in the